 Set these at the start to set yourself up for success.

-Step 2: Identify Your Target Audiences
+Step 2: Identify Your Market and Target Audiences

 Next, you’ll need to identify your target audiences.
 In most cases, your primary audience will be prospective clients.
 Secondary audiences might include others in the legal industry who can provide referrals, and legal industry influencers and reporters.
 Essentially, identify any groups that will help your practice grow.